Graphs without a rainbow path of length 3: Introduction

-Intuitively, for every $i,j\in [k]$ the vertex of weight $b_{ij}$ represents the cluster of $b_{ij}n$ vertices incident to edges colored $i$ and $j$, the vertex of weight $a_i$ represents the cluster of $a_i n$ vertices incident only to edges colored $i$, and $x$ represents the remaining vertices.
-Clusters for $b_{ij}$ and $a_i$ are cliques in appropriate colors, while cluster for $x$ is an independent set.
-This is depicted for $k=3$ on Figure~\ref{fig:clustergraph}.
+A clustered graph for $k=3$ colors is depicted in Figure~\ref{fig:clustergraph}.
+Intuitively, for every $i,j\in [k]$ the vertex of weight $b_{ij}$ represents $b_{ij}n$ vertices incident to edges colored $i$ and $j$, the vertex of weight~$a_i$ represents $a_i n$ vertices incident only to edges colored $i$, and the vertex of weight $x$ represents the remaining vertices forming an independent set.